Managed RADIUS

 Existing FreeRADIUS still matters

-Managed RADIUS should not force every operator to migrate immediately.
+Managed RADIUS after proof does not force every operator to migrate immediately.
 Many ISPs already have working FreeRADIUS deployments.
 ISPAgents should support:

 • Read and write integration with existing FreeRADIUS workflows where suitable.